Providing the first ever 6m contacts

 Because of my location in the South Pacific, the only possibility for ground gain with NA is during my moonrise or your moonset.
 Since the Degradation INCREASES and the EU window DECREASES after October 8, I expect most the activity to be between Sunday, October September 30 and Monday, October 8.
 Degradation is still acceptable and I certainly will have continued windows with eastern EU stations and all of NA for several days past that, so I will continue to be as active as possible.

-On the above proposed operating schedule spreadsheet, I have indicated times when the elevation is over 50 degrees by marking the time periods with dotted cells.
+On the above tentative operating schedule spreadsheet, I have indicated times when the elevation is over 50 degrees by marking the time periods with diagonal lines throughout the cells.
 If possible, I will try to remain QRV when the moon is high and elevate as high as I can, especially during the days of lowest Degradation.
 However, if nobody seems to be around, I may choose to go QRT if nobody shows up during those periods, or if I have already worked stations whose moon is on the horizon during those periods.
 I noticed that I was able to make some contacts even at high elevations when I was in VK9 last year, but many stations stayed away assuming that I would simply not try when the moon was high.
 Please check on the ON4KST EME CHAT page for updates regarding my activity during such periods.

 Please also note that heavy rains can create a 1.5:1 SWR on the antenna, which is high enough to shut down the amplifier.
 So, I may have to be off the air at times.
 Please just keep watch on 50.190 and I will try to stick to the published schedule as well as I can.